mdneuzerling/mdneuzerling.com/content/post/2021-12-15-advent-of-code-2021-a-julia-journal-part-1/index.md

 [Advent of Code](https://adventofcode.com/) is an advent calendar for programming puzzles.
 I decided to tackle this year's set of 50 puzzles in Julia and journal my experiences along the way.
 I'm a beginner in Julia so I thought this would help me improve my skills.

 This post covers days 1 through 8.
+All of my solutions are [available on GitHub](https://github.com/mdneuzerling/advent_of_code/tree/main/AOC2021).

 # Advent of Code 2021: A Julia Journal